General Information

 Growth Rate: Fast

-Growth Habit: Pyramidal when young, becoming more rounded with age; upright, spreading
+Growth Habit: Upright, pyramidal when young, becoming open and irregular with age

-Moisture Requirements: Average to moist, but can tolerate some drought
+Moisture Requirements: Average to moist, tolerates seasonal flooding

 Nitrogen Fixing: No

-Wildlife Benefit: Provides food and shelter for a variety of birds and mammals.
+Wildlife Benefit: Provides food and shelter for birds, squirrels, and other small mammals; seeds are eaten by wildlife

 top of page